3slab/VdmLibraryBundle/Resources/docs/produce/doctrine.md

 Configuration | Description
 --- | ---
 dsn | Always starts with `vdm+doctrine://`.
-You can specify the connection to use like with vdm+doctrine://mycustomconnection (fits into `doctrine.orm.xxx_entity_manager`).
+You can specify the connection to use with `vdm+doctrine://mycustomconnection` (fits into `doctrine.orm.xxx_entity_manager`).
 If you use the default connection, you can use only `vdm+doctrine://` options.entities | Array of entities to register.
-At least one entity must be declared. options.entities:FQCN.selector | (optional) Define how the executor will try and fetch a pre-existing entity before persisting (see below)
+At least one entity must be declared. options.entities.FQCN.selector | (optional) Define how the executor will try and fetch a pre-existing entity before persisting (see below)

 ### No data loss policy

 By default, the executor won't overwrite a non-null field with null.
-If you need to bypass this behaviour, your entity should implement `Vdm\Bundle\LibraryBundle\Entity\getNullableFields\NullableFieldsInterface` and declare `getNullableFields()`:
+If you need to bypass this behaviour, your entity should implement `Vdm\Bundle\LibraryBundle\Entity\NullableFieldsInterface` and declare `getNullableFields()`:

 ```php